dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 #### Documentation style

-vuese uses its own documentaion format more compact than JSDoc
+Vuese uses its own documentation format.
+It is more compact than JSDoc.

 ```javascript
 props: {